verb (chats, chatting, chatted)[no object]

 - At home she likes it cosy: snuggling up on a sofa with a book, chatting to friends.

-- 1.1Exchange messages online in real time with one or more simultaneous users of a computer network: I keep getting messages popping up on my screen from people wanting to chatMore example sentences
+- 1.1Exchange messages online in real time with one or more simultaneous users of a computer network: I have chatted to a few women on the NetMore example sentences

 - Unable to meet their friends in person, they chat online instead.